Blair-insitu/Blair-insitu.github.io/content/venue/index.md

           ## VISA letters

           Information about UK visa requirements is available via the [government website](https://www.gov.uk/browse/visas-immigration).
-Letters are available to registered authors of accepted papers on request.'
+Letters are available to registered authors of accepted papers on request.

+          ## Events

+          Information about our panel event and gala dinner can be found about on the [technical programme](https://www.auv2026-southampton.com/technicalprogramme/).'

     design:
       columns: '1'